Driving in the U.S.

 Students from Canada, Germany, France, Japan, Taiwan, or South Korea:

-New international student drivers who are not from Canada, Germany, France, Japan, Taiwan, or South Korea and who do not already have a license must:
+New international student drivers who are not from Canada, Germany, France, Japan, Taiwan, or South Korea and who do not already have a U.S. license must:

 - STEP 1: Get a temporary learner's permit.